KaoShengChieh/Database-Project/README.md

 In addition, there are various features such as sorting their searching by hotel star, price or location.
 Users can customize the results according to their needs.
 Most importantly, GUI (graph user interface) can maintain highly interactive even when hundreds of people are enjoying the application simultaneously.

-In below shows an example that a member opens two windows to make an reservation.
+In below shows an example that a member opens two windows to make a reservation.
 If one makes a new reservation, the other will be updated automatically.

 ![](https://i.imgur.com/flf5vPR.jpg)
 ![](https://i.imgur.com/iwREQ2m.png)